fpom/hyena/README.md

    - sub-classing the basic structures forming the basic HyENA model
  * hybrid in that a state is defined by:
    - the states of the automata
-   - variables that may be updated by the system or its environment
+   - arbitrary additional data (possible updated by the system or its environment)

-This README starts by presenting the concepts underlying `hyena` and then progressively move to the concrete usage of the library and the associated command-line tools.
+This document starts by presenting the concepts underlying `hyena` and then progressively moves to the concrete usage of the library and the associated command-line tools.

 ## Basic HyENA model